Why is ALMA so high?

 Read time: 2 minutes

-ALMA is the highest observatory in the world.
-The Chajnantor Plateau, where the 66 ALMA antennas are located, is at five kilometers above sea level.
-It would take you about an hour to walk that distance – straight up!
+ALMA was the highest observatory in the world for over a decade.
+The Chajnantor Plateau, where the 66 ALMA antennas are located, is 16,400 feet above sea level in the middle of the Andes.

 Until recently there was only one building in the world that was at a slightly higher altitude: a train station in the Himalayas, Tibet.
 However, TAO, the Atacama Observatory of the University of Tokyo, was recently inaugurated, which will work from the top of Chajnantor Hill, at 5,640 meters.
 It is ALMA's new neighbor.